 |Power door lock motor replacement||588||Moderately difficult||150|

 |Ignition coil replacement||301||Easy||22|

 |Fuel pump replacement||539||Moderately difficult||85|

 |Door mirror replacement||355||Moderately difficult||50|

 |Drive axle (1)||435||Difficult||65|

 As you can see, there is quite a difference between shop and DIY costs.
 DIY will save you a ton, but remember – you’ll need special tools and knowledge to attempt some of these repairs.

 Here are a few inspection tools that won’t break the bank but will save you money.

 The TopDon is an inexpensive fault code reader.
 This mighty little tool allows you to interrogate the car’s PCM and check for significant issues logged inside the car’s module.
 Check out the Topdon review I made earlier this year.
 The review covers its capabilities in more detail.

-I can’t work without good light, if I don’t have good light I find the job goes downhill quickly.
-Enter build this tough mechanics light, I’ve had several of these lamps, not because they break but because I lose them.
+I can’t work without good light; if I don’t have good light, I find the job goes downhill quickly.
+Enter build these tough mechanics light; I’ve had several of these lamps, not because they break but because I lose them.